 We had to GO somewhere to take a hike.

-We missed the roasted garlic at Stonehedge Gardens and the biscuits and gravy at Cousins and the pizzas at Solstice
+We missed the roasted garlic at Stonehedge Gardens and the biscuits and gravy at Cousins and the pizzas at Solstice.

 We found there are churches that aren't attended by people in jeans.